 One day after a mostly peaceful protest in Jackson Heights, demonstrators marched down the streets of Jamaica Sunday calling for an end to injustice following the death of George Floyd at the hands of Minneapolis police officers last week.

 One demonstrator, Aleeia Abraham, posted a video on Facebook showing police officers kneeling in solidarity with protesters, many of whom could be heard cheering and thanking the officers for their show of support.

-Code Black Protest.
-The Excelling Church and The BlaQue Resource Network
+Code Black Protest by The Excelling Church.
+The BlaQue Resource Network attended.

 Posted by Aleeia Abraham on Sunday, May 31, 2020